ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 HPKE relies on a source of randomness to be available on the device.
 In Key Agreement with Key Wrapping mode, CEK has to be randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.

-## Authentication using an Asymmetric Key

-Implementers are cautioned to note that the use of authenticated KEMs has different meaning when considering integrated encryption and key encryption.
-In integrated encryption the KEM operations secure the message plaintext, whereas with key encryption, the KEM operations secure the content encryption key.
-For this reason, the use of authenticated KEMs with key encryption is NOT RECOMMENDED, as it gives a false sense of security.
-See RFC9180 Section 5.1.3 for details authentication using asymmetric keys.
+## HPKE authentication

+Authenticated HPKE modes MUST NOT be used for Key Encryption, as the message is not authenticated.
+Any recipient could act as a man-in-the-middle (MitM) and modify the message.

 ## Key Management

-A single KEM key MUST NOT be used with multiple algorithms.
-Each key and its associated algorithm suite, comprising the KEM, KDF, and AEAD, should be managed independently.
-This separation prevents unintended interactions or vulnerabilities between suites, ensuring the integrity and security guarantees of each algorithm suite are preserved.
-Additionally, the same key MUST NOT be used for both key encryption and integrated encryption, as it may introduce security risks.
+A single key MUST NOT be used in both sender and recipient roles.
+Avoiding the use of the same key for both sender and recipient roles ensures clear cryptographic boundaries and minimizes unintended interactions.
-It creates algorithm confusion, increases the potential for key leakage, cross-suite attacks, and improper handling of the key.

-A single recipient or sender key MUST NOT be used with both JOSE-HPKE and other algorithms as this might enable cross-protocol attacks.
+A single key MUST NOT be used with both JOSE-HPKE and other algorithms as this might enable cross-protocol attacks.

+A single key MAY be used with both Integrated Encryption and Key Encryption.

 ## Plaintext Compression